-I feel blessed to have greenhouse on this new acreage and that opens more opportunities for year-round gardening.
-Having a greenhouse year-round means some careful garden planning, crop rotation and good soil restoration though.
-Our greenhouse looks rectangular but when I measured it, it was around 19×19 (guessing a 20×20 with the outside beams).
-I wish I could tell you more about it but because I didn’t put it up I don’t know too many details.
+I feel blessed to have a greenhouse on this new acreage which opens up more opportunities for year-round gardening.
+Having a greenhouse year-round means some careful garden planning, crop rotation, and good soil restoration.

-Previously on my old blog Little Mountain Haven I’d shared with you our succession sowing schedule for our old polytunnel greenhouse (the plastic and pipes we’ve kept to build low tunnels with in our new garden).
+Previously on my old blog Little Mountain Haven, I shared with you our greenhouse planting schedule for our old polytunnel greenhouse (the plastic and pipes we’ve kept to build low tunnels with in our new garden).
 It looked something like this:

 I sowed all of our fall and winter crops Sept 4th & 8.
 Next year I’d like to reserve a corner for some earlier sowing, maybe mid-August.
 You don’t want to sow too early because it’s hot and can make the plants bolt and go to seed.

 Our first frost this year was Sept 13th, but the greenhouse stayed frost-free and likely will until it dips well below zero.
 Our turnips were the first to sprout after just 2 days, the rest of the seeds have been coming up consistently since.
 Some crops are experimental: broccoli, cold hardy cauliflower (purple cape is supposed to be able to handle -10C/14F) and overwintering Galleon cauliflower down to -18C/0.4F) and I had some old parsnip seeds that I threw in there, they take 100 days so they might not get large enough.